 If an employee requests time off for a Court witness appearance, ask them to produce the Summons, Order or letter detailing the need of their presence.

-Be clear with the employee what the law requires you to do in terms of time and pay and what your policy states if different.
-We have a letter in our Online HR Toolkit explaining the legal position which you can use.
+Be clear with the employee what the law requires you to do in terms of time and pay and what your policy or contract of employment states if different and communicate this in writing.
+We have a letter in our Online HR Toolkit which you can use to communicate your decision.